Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: III. High-energy probes of the muon -2

 The $Z$-dipole operator $O_{eZ}=\left(\bar\ell_L \sigma_{\mu\nu} e_R\right) H Z^{\mu\nu}$ contributes to $\Delta a_\mu$ at one loop, and generates also the process $\mu^+\mu^- \to Zh$ (see figure~\ref{fig:feyn}) with the same cross-section of eq.~\eqref{eq:sigma_hV} with $\gamma\leftrightarrow Z$, so that

-As before, we assume that only $O_{eZ}$ contributes to the $\Delta a_\mu$ anomaly: it should be stressed that here this corresponds to a very unnatural scenario, where the coefficients $C_{eB}$ and $C_{eW}$ conspire to cancel out the tree-level contribution from $O_{e\gamma}$.
+Here we assume that only $O_{eZ}$ contributes to $\Delta a_\mu$: it should be stressed that this corresponds to an unnatural scenario, where the coefficients $C_{eB}$ and $C_{eW}$ conspire to cancel out the tree-level contribution from $O_{e\gamma}$.
 It is nevertheless meaningful to derive the constraint from high-energy scattering on the $Z$-dipole contribution to the $g$-2.
-The cross-section in eq.~\eqref{eq:sigma_hZ} has to be compared to the SM irreducible background given by
+The cross-section in eq.~\eqref{eq:sigma_hZ} has to be compared to the SM irreducible background given by $\sigma_{Zh}^{\rm SM} \approx 122 \,{\rm ab}\,\big(\frac{10\,{\rm TeV}}{\sqrt{s}}\big)^{\!2}$.
 Considering again the $h\to b\bar{b}$ channel, together with hadronic decays of the $Z$, one gets the 95\% C.L.\ limit shown in figure~\ref{fig:hgamma} as a blue line.

 Next, we derive the constraints on the semi-leptonic operators.
-The operator $O_T^{\mu t}$ that enters $\Delta a_\mu$ at one loop can be probed in $\mu^+\mu^-\to t\bar t$ scattering (see figure~\ref{fig:feyn}), where it gives a contribution to the cross-section
+The operator $O_T^{\mu t}$ that enters $\Delta a_\mu$ at one loop can be probed by $\mu^+\mu^-\to t\bar t$ (see figure~\ref{fig:feyn}).
+Its contribution to the cross-section is